philzook58/philzook58.github.io/_drafts/eggmt_talk.md

 - More research on smart, simple efficient, fruitful term enumeration.
 - x*0 = 0
 - inv(x) * x = 1

+The interface thing kills my punchline for the tables eid t whatev is all messed up